Seattle's Child

 Connection makes all the difference

 But, she stresses, it’s not just about responding to these acute moments.
 It’s also about the days and even months leading up to them.
-If a child who is becoming depressed has a connection with warm, loving, supportive adult can help them navigate their pain.
+If a child who is becoming depressed has a connection with a warm, loving, supportive adult it can help them navigate their pain.

 All, children, but especially those who are struggling with depression or other mental stress, need at least one adule who is “ a sounding board for the things that they’re going through and is engaged in things that bring them joy.